darienmt/FCND-Term1-P4-3D-Estimation/README.md

 The project consists in six scenarios where most of the missing parts of the EKF needs to be implemented and tested.

-## Scenario 1: Sensor noise
+## Step 1: Sensor noise

-It is scenario 1 here, but this code contains all the code from the control project as well; so, it is scenario `06_SensorNoise`.
+It is step 1 here, but this code contains all the code from the control project as well; so, it is scenario `06_SensorNoise`.
 The simulator will generate two files with GPS and IMU measurements.
 The task is to process those files and calculate the standard deviation(sigma) for those sensors.

 ![Scenario 1 - Sensor noise](./images/scenario1.gif)